Yaya Bojang

-Yaya Bojang (born 10 September 2004) is a Gambian professional football player who plays as a centre-back for Danish Superliga club Odense BK and The Gambia national team.
+Yaya Bojang (born 10 September 2004) is a Gambian professional football player who plays as a centre-back for Primeira Liga club Alverca and The Gambia national team.

 Club career

 A youth academy of Greater Tomorrow FA, Bojang joined the Gambian club Real de Banjul on 6 May 2021.
 On 4 May 2023, he joined the Danish club Odense BK on loan until 31 December 2023 with an option to buy.
 On 9 January 2024, Odense BK activated the option to sign Bojang permanently until 2027.

+On 21 July 2026, Bojang moved to Portugal and signed with Alverca.

 International career

-Bojan was called up to the The Gambia national team for a set of 2026 FIFA World Cup qualification matches in October 2025.
+Bojang was called up to The Gambia national team for a set of 2026 FIFA World Cup qualification matches in October 2025.
 He debuted with The Gambia in a 7–0 win over Seychelles on 14 October 2025.